IthacaThings/ttn-monitor/README.md

 Group defaults:
 	+ cc: string or list: Specify additional cc's
+	- to: string - Override the contact e-mail

 Gateway parameters:
 	+ alias: A string specifying a short name for the gateway
 	+ cc: string or list: Specify additional cc's
+	- to: string - Override the contact e-mail

 Example: